-Legal Protection Built for
+Legal Protection Built for Canadian Business Success

 From incorporation to franchise agreements, from shareholder protection to trademark registration — Solaris coordinates comprehensive legal services so your Canadian business is built on a solid foundation from day one.